 - Test of English as a Foreign Language (TOEFL) - GSAS accepts the following TOEFL tests:

 - TOEFL iBT (including the Home Edition and Paper Edition

 - International English Language Testing System (IELTS) - Cambridge English Proficiency Level

 - Duolingo English Test (DET)

-Official TOEFL, IELTS, or DET scores should be sent directly by the testing service to the Office of Graduate Admissions, Fordham University, Graduate School of Arts and Sciences – code #2259.
+Official TOEFL, IELTS, DET, or PTE Academic scores should be sent directly by the testing service to the Office of Graduate Admissions, Fordham University, Graduate School of Arts and Sciences – code #2259.
 Some applicants may qualify for an exemption of this requirement.
 Please consult the English Proficiency web page for additional information.